 You get a full temp spectrum, replaceable batteries, tons of customization via the Davinci Smartphone app, and a 10-year warranty.

 Solo 2 Review Wrap-Up

-The Solo 2 retails for $239 but you can click here to pick it up for $165 from my recommended authorized retailer.
-Thanks for checking out my Arizer Solo 2 vaporizer review and be sure to leave any comments or questions down below.
+The Solo 2 retails for $239, but you can usually catch it on sale.
+Check out the Solo 2 directly from Arizer here.
+Thanks for checking out my Arizer Solo 2 vaporizer review, and be sure to leave any comments or questions down below.

 Arizer Solo 2 Vaporizer

 The Solo 2 is a dry herb handheld portable vaporizer made by the Canadian company Arizer.
 The Solo 2 vaporizer features a full temp spectrum, hybrid heating, and the Solo 2 is known for having the best battery life of any portable vaporizer.

 Product Currency: USD

 Product Price: 165